Hanna-Barbera in amusement parks: Carowinds

 Happy Land of Hanna-Barbera (1975-?)

 In 1984, Carowinds added Smurf Island, which was a children's play area located on the 1.3-acre (5,300 m2) island surrounded by the Carolina Sternwheeler.
 Access to Smurf Island was gained in one of two ways – across the Carolina Sternwheeler and a ramp built on the island side of the boat, or on diesel-powered "Smurf Boats" launched from the area beside Harmony Hall.
 Children could enjoy two ball crawls and a climbing area complete with ropes, cargo nets, wood platforms, a rope tunnel and a 60-foot (18 m) tubular slide.
 Smurf characters roamed the island and led guests to the hidden Smurf village with four Smurf houses that children could enter.
 Smurf Island was eventually closed and later demolished to make space for the BORG Assimilator, a Star Trek-themed flying roller coaster.
-The Borg coaster is still operating today, but the theming was removed in 2008 and the name was changed to Nighthawk.
+The Borg coaster is no longer operating today, but the theming was removed in 2008 and the name was changed to Nighthawk.